MPermaul/IS211_Final_Project/README.md

 Requirements:

-This application Flask, Flask Bcrypt, Flask Login, Flask WTF Forms, and SQLAlchemy.
+This application uses Flask, Flask Bcrypt, Flask Login, Flask WTF Forms, and SQLAlchemy.
 If you need to install these, you can run the following command to have it installed:

     pip install flask
     pip install flask-bcrypt